 The Trust considers all unrestricted liquid investments with original maturities of three months or less, and which are not held as part of an investment portfolio or on behalf of others, to be cash equivalents.
-At December 31, 2013 and 2012, cash equivalents consisted primarily of money market accounts with brokers.
+At December 31, 2014 and 2013, cash equivalents consisted primarily of money market accounts with brokers.

-At December 31, 2013, The Trust's cash accounts exceeded federally insured limits by approximately \$1,394,661.
+At December 31, 2014, The Trust's cash held in its operating account and its investment account exceeded federally insured limits by approximately \$421,000 and \$445,000, respectively.